Newlywed Finances: How to Prevent Financial Mistakes Before and After the WeddingBuilding Wealth

-If you or your spouse (or spouse-to-be) tend to steer away from money topics, consider the following thoughts and ideas for starting conversations that can lead to sincere sharing of goals, fears and hopes surrounding personal finance.
-If you find this topic a bit scary, keep in mind the frightening alternatives of hiding income and spending from each other, growing apart due to diverging financial goals, and the stresses of over indebtedness.
+If you or your spouse (or spouse-to-be) tend to steer away from money topics, consider the following thoughts and ideas for starting conversations that can lead to the sincere sharing of goals, fears and hopes surrounding personal finance.
+If you find this topic a bit scary, keep in mind the frightening alternatives including but not limited to hiding income and spending from each other, growing apart due to diverging financial goals, and the stresses of over indebtedness.

 Financially Preparing for the Wedding